 Medical expenses and repatriation

-Types of complaints we see
+Types of complaint we see

-We might see complaints about:
+We might see complaints from customers about:

 - the cost of medical treatment while out of the UK